gpdowney/lightweightLSAT/index.md

 If you're new to the Test, [LSAT Basics](basics.html) provides an overview.

+Try out one or two of my [Favorite Skills](skills.html).

 Learn the [Pitfalls](pitfalls.html) so you can avoid them.

-When you're ready to go, dive in with one of the [3 Types of Practice](practice.html).
+When you're ready to dig deeper, learn the [3 Types of Practice](practice.html).

 ### 2. Explore

-You can read this guide top to bottom, or you can take just the pieces you need.
+Read this guide top to bottom, or take just the pieces you need.

 If you don't know what you need, [take a Practice Test](https://lawhub.lsac.org/).
 Don't be afraid to fail.
 Failure is the very best teacher.

+And re-read.
+As your skill improves, the meaning of my words might become clearer or change.

 ### 3. Experiment

 Don't reject or accept my ideas until you've tried them out on a real Q.

+Always calibrate your system against the Test.
+If my suggestion doesn't help you be smoother and more confident on real LSAT Qs, it's not helpful.

-*Beware: At first, learning any System (even a lightweight one) will make the Test feel harder and slower.*
+*Beware: At first, learning any system (even a lightweight one) will make the Test feel harder and slower.*

 Stick with me, but not mindlessly.
 There could be many reasons something isn't working.
 You might be applying the right skill, but in the wrong place.
 Or you might be applying it correctly, but it's just not right for you.

 Scrap whatever you don't need.
 And whatever you do keep, make it your own.
 Rephrase, adapt, amend, and recombine my ideas for your own purposes.

-Make your own System.
-And always calibrate your System against the Test.
-If it doesn't help you on a real LSAT Q, it's not helpful.

 ## Questions?

 Strange Capitalized Words may be defined in the [Glossary](glossary.html).

-Find peers.
-Start or join a Lightweight LSAT [study group](https://docs.google.com/spreadsheets/d/13khCAVjUfZpWrfVVB8Y6NZ1wOAxrthD7Xqcgb-QqoJ0/edit?usp=sharing).

-To request 1-on-1 help from me, Graham, email tutoring@lightweightlsat.com.
-(Note: My rate is $500/hr and I am booked until the April 2022 test.)
+I'm not currently available for tutoring, but [here's a list of other resources and teachers I trust](recommendations.html).